RoadieHQ/marketing-site/content/docs/tech-insights/data-sources/index.md

 ![Add Data Source](./data-sources-overview.png)

-To set up a Data Source, you will, firtly, need to enter general information such as name and a description.
+To set up a Data Source, you will, firstly, need to enter general information such as name and a description.
 After that you will be need to define a Data Provider and which fields will be extracted as Facts from the data.
 Let’s start overviewing the options available for setting up a Data Provider:

 ![Add Data Provider](./data-provider-step.png)

 1 - You must specify a type for that new Data Source.
+Roadie provides few different types of data provider configurations:
-The _HTTP_ type lets you connect to an external API to pull in data, while the _Component repository file_ type lets you extract data from a file path in the corresponding repository of a given Component in your Catalog.
-As an example, let’s use “_Component repository file”_.
+  1. The _HTTP_ type lets you connect to an external API to pull in data
+  2. _Component repository file_ type lets you extract data from a file path in the corresponding repository of a given Component in your Catalog
+  3. _Component repository directory_ type allows you to extract a list of files from the repository

+2 - Set additional configuration options depending on the type of the data provider
+  1. For _HTTP_ type select a proxy from the provided dropdown and append a path extension to configure the URL the HTTP call should be made.
+The path extension should be input without the preceding slash.
-2 - Set the path to the file you want to extract data from in repositories, starting from the root.
+  2. For _Component repository file_ configure the path to the file you want to extract data from in repositories, starting from the root.
 This can be anything from JSON files to YAML files.
+  3. For _Component repository_ configure the root folder where you want to list files from.
+To identify the repository root, you can use `.`.

 3 - Try out what would be the response when testing specific entity from the location you have provided.
 If you were to get the `package.json` from a `sample-service` component, the Data Source would get something like this: